davidmlentz/davidmlentz.github.io/installing_vvv.md

 ## Installing VVV
 ### Overview
-The objectives of the procedure described here are to 1) create a local WordPress installation where you can do development and design work and 2) contribute that work to the WordPress core project.
+The objectives of the procedure described here are to 1) create a local WordPress installation where you can do development and design work and 2) contribute that work to the HelpHub project.

 This process uses [Vagrant](https://www.vagrantup.com/), which allows you to create a sandboxed development environment on your computer.
 Vagrant provides an environment that isn’t specific to WordPress (or any other application), so you’ll also use [VVV](https://varyingvagrantvagrants.org/) to configure your Vagrant environment specifically for WordPress development.
 ### Installing and Configuring VVV